elm-tooling/elm-vim/README.md

 ### "CoC or the language server is not working.
 How can I debug?"

-With CoC you can use `:CocInfo` to see all client/server messages.
+With CoC you can use `:CocInfo` to see all client/server messages or `:CocOpenLog` to show the log.
 Set [`elmLS.trace.server`](https://github.com/elm-tooling/elm-language-client-vscode#extension-settings) to `verbose`.
 Make sure you're using a valid elm project with an `elm.json` file or verify behavior with [`elm-spa-example`](https://github.com/rtfeldman/elm-spa-example/).

 ### "CoC shows only first lines of error message in floating window"